ZainAsif767/discuss/README.md

 # Discussions
-Discuss is a web application built on top Phoenix Framework for creating, editing, and deleting topics with Github authentication via uberAuth.
+Discuss is a web application built on top of Phoenix Framework for creating, editing, and deleting topics with GitHub authentication via uberAuth.
 The PostgreSQL database is used to store topics, users, and comments.

 ## Getting Started:
 Clone the repository: